-Fewer than half (39% over the period shown) of University of Michigan Ph.D. students graduate with student-loan debt that was acquired over the course of their undergraduate and graduate careers.
-The aggregate averages of Ph.D. graduates with debt by discipline groups vary: Life Sciences (42%), Physical Sciences & Engineering (28%), Social Sciences (47%), Humanities & the Arts (49%).
+Only about one-third (36% over the period shown) of University of Michigan Ph.D. students graduate with student-loan debt that was acquired over the course of their undergraduate and graduate careers.
+The aggregate averages of Ph.D. graduates with debt by discipline groups vary: Life Sciences (41%), Physical Sciences & Engineering (27%), Social Sciences (45%), and Humanities & the Arts (49%).

 The issue of student debt remains important to the University of Michigan and higher education overall.
-Student loan debt presents a serious challenge to scholars just starting their careers, especially for the two percent of Ph.D. graduates who have accumulated student loan debt that exceeds \$100,000.
+Student loan debt presents a serious challenge to scholars just starting their careers, especially for the two percent of U-M Ph.D. graduates who have accumulated student loan debt that exceeds \$100,000.

 Percent of Ph.D.
 Graduates without debt Ten-year average by Field of Study

-Life Sciences 42%
+Life Sciences 59%

-Physical Sciences & Engineering 28%
+Physical Sciences & Engineering 73%

-Social Sciences 47%
+Social Sciences 55%

-Humanities & the Arts 49%
+Humanities & the Arts 51%